 This solution addresses key issues #2 and #10.

-This solution describes how the Remote UE and the UE-to-network relay retrives the discovery keys for the corresponding Relay Service Code.
+This solution describes how the Remote UE and the UE-to-network relay retrieve the discovery keys for the corresponding Relay Service Code.
 This solution is intended for commercial services.

 Editor’s Note: It’s FFS whether this solution can be used for public safety

-The Remote UE will be provisioned with a list of VPLMN ID’s by the PCF, from which the Remote UE can obtain discovery keys.
+The Remote UE will be provisioned with a list of VPLMN IDs by the PCF, from which the Remote UE can obtain discovery keys.

-This solution has no impact on network nodes as RAN, AMF and AUSF.
+This solution has no impact on network nodes, RAN, AMF and AUSF.

-This solution has impact on network nodes as the 5GDDNMF and potentially the UDM.
+This solution has an impact on network nodes, 5GDDNMF and potentially the UDM.

 In this solution, the 5G DDNMF or an NF (network function) - 5G PKMF, located in a UE-to-network relay’s HPLMN, handles the management of discovery keys for discovering a UE-to-network relay.